USDA-ARS-NWRC/guds/README.md

   * geoserver_password - Password for the geoserver
   * pem - Location of the .pem for accesssing the AWS instance
   * data - Location of the data folder on the server

+After installing you can also run the following to get a blank credentials file.

+`guds --write_json`

+### Masking
+A mask can be provided to mask the data.
+To do so use the `--mask` flag to to pass a path to a netcdf containing a mask variable that is on the same bounds as the uploaded data.